bxjthu/PS/pre/harvard-classics/source.md

 .smaller[By John Henry Newman; Presented by Xiao Ziyi]

 Hence it is that the Sciences, into which our knowledge may be said to be cast, have multiplied bearings one on another, and an internal sympathy, and admit, or rather demand, comparison and adjustment.
 They complete, correct, balance each other.
-This consideration, if well-founded, must be taken into account, not only as regards the attainment of truth, which is their common end, but as regards the influence which they exercise upon those whose education consists in the study of them
+This consideration, if well-founded, must be taken into account, not only as regards the attainment of truth, which is their common end, but as regards the influence which they exercise upon those whose education consists in the study of them.

 ---
 ##The Idea of University